benbrastmckie/ModelChecker/Design/Questions.md

 - [ ] How should the user inputs be defined
   - M: I think it may be easier to write up a semantics file and then make it pretty at the end (like make these variables easily accessible)
-  - B: That sounds good!
+  - B: That sounds good.
 I added some rough thoughts for what might go in that file in `Strategies.md`.

 ## Z3